Thinkwise/docs/docs/platform_overview.md

 ### Simulation to provide support

-Because the GUIs can differ for each user through authorization and user preferences, support employees can start an application using the settings and authorization of a specific user.
+Because the user interfaces can differ for each user through authorization and user preferences, support employees can start an application using the settings and authorization of a specific user.
-This way, the support desk employee sees the same GUI and user preferences, and can provide better support to the user.
+This way, the support desk employee sees the same user interfaces and user preferences, and can provide better support to the user.

 ### Logging